 Somewhat hidden in the back, yet with an open view space for the east side, the ocean is a room that accommodates about 36.
 It's decorated with artistic finely crafted dimensional illuminated metal fish displays on the walls.
 The cozy room Its great for large gatherings with its boutique eatery setting.
 No area in this restaurant is ordinary.

 The interior restaurant can accommodate about 300 at a time and that’s reached often--especially during the latter part of the week and throughout the day on weekends.
 Therefore reservations are suggested.
 Here lunch and dinner are served daily 7 days a week with hours even later latter in the week.
 A quality breakfast buffet from 9:00 am on Sundays is an area favorite and a great way to start the day at the beach.

 Table One is an experience worth a long drive for many patrons

 Expectations are often prime aspects between bad, good and great restaurant experiences.
 Knowing what to expect for a first time visit to a restaurant is often paramount to enjoying the experience.

-Upon a recent visit my friend and I was pleasantly greeted and seated at a table overlooking the beach and the ocean.
+Upon a recent visit, my friend and I were pleasantly greeted and seated at a table overlooking the beach and the ocean.
 At this point we ponder, if the food is only mediocre then the experience will still be worthwhile.

 Our waitress arrived promptly, introduced herself and took drink orders.
 She returned after providing us ample time to study the menu.
 The list of options was quite complete; a full selection of appetizers, salads, entrees (mostly seafood and fish), as well as casual items for the light appetite, and of course an abundance of desserts and tropical drinks.